ImangTimang/MexE402_Midterm_Bool-Datinguinoo/README.md

 ## What Is Regression?

 Regression is a statistical tool used to comprehend and model the relationships between variables.
 Its primary purpose is forecasting the values of a dependent variable by leveraging the values of one or more independent variables.
-Regression analysis aims to elucidate the data and account for the variance in the dependent variable through the fluctuations in the independent variables.
+Regression analysis aims to explain the data and account for the variance in the dependent variable through the fluctuations in the independent variables.

 There are 2 types of Linear Regression, Simple Linear and Multiple Linear Regression.